 - You're studying in an approved graduate fellowship program.

 - You're studying in an approved rehabilitation training program for the disabled.

 - You're on active duty with the military during war, national emergency, or military operation.

 If you borrowed your first student loan before July 1, 1993, other deferment options may be available to you.
-See the Deferment Eligibility Chart or contact your loan holder.
+Contact your servicer.

 It's very important that you continue to make payments on your loan until you're notified by your loan holder that your deferment has been approved.

 The conditions for eligibility are detailed within the forms provided below:

 - In–School Deferment Request